Enhancing Adversarial Robustness with Signed Distance Fields for Harmonizing Geometric Invariance and Texture: Abstract

 \section{Abstract}

-Deep neural networks demonstrate impressive performance in visual recognition, but they remain vulnerable to adversarial attacks that is imperceptible to the human.
-Although existing defense strategies such as adversarial training and purification have achieved progress, diffusion-based purification often involves high computational costs and information loss.
-To address these challenges, we introduce Shape Guided Purification (ShapePuri), a novel defense framework enhances robustness by aligning model representations with stable structural invariants.
-ShapePuri integrates two components: a Shape Encoding Module (SEM) that provides dense geometric guidance through Signed Distance Functions (SDF), and a Global Appearance Debiasing (GAD) module that mitigates appearance bias via stochastic transformations.
-In our experiments, ShapePuri achieves $84.06\%$ clean accuracy and $81.64\%$ robust accuracy under the AutoAttack protocol, representing the first defense framework to surpass the $80\%$ threshold on this benchmark.
-Our approach provides a scalable and efficient adversarial defense that preserves prediction stability during inference without requiring auxiliary modules or additional computational cost.
+Deep neural networks demonstrate impressive performance in visual recognition but remain highly vulnerable to imperceptible adversarial attacks.
+Existing defense strategies such as adversarial training and diffusion-based purification have achieved significant progress but are frequently constrained by high computational cost, information loss, and inference latency.
+To address these challenges, we propose a Geometric and Texture balancing Purification (GeoTexPuri) framework that enhances adversarial robustness by harmonizing invariant geometric structures with textural features.
+Specifically, the framework integrates dense geometric guidance into the training phase by transforming discrete image masks into continuous spatial fields via Signed Distance Fields (SDF).
+This process establishes stable structural anchors that shield the model from local pixel noise.
+Through a multi-stream training objective, the model learns to internalize purified representations that effectively align semantic textural cues with these underlying geometric invariants.
+Extensive experiments on ImageNet demonstrate the efficacy of our approach.
+GeoTexPuri achieves 84.79\% clean accuracy and 83.52\% robust accuracy under the AutoAttack.
+Crucially, GeoTexPuri functions as a deterministic classifier during inference, requiring only the input image without any auxiliary geometric modules or additional computational costs, thereby ensuring a scalable and efficient solution for real-time applications.